dimidd/senths/README.md

 # Implementation
 We count the total occurencies of words and also per category statistics.
 This enables us to compute the probabilities, and effciently combine models.
-Given an utterance we convert it to lowercase, remove its non-alphabetic chars, and split it to words.i We remove the stop-words and update the counts of the remaining ones.
+Given an utterance we convert it to lowercase, remove its non-alphabetic chars, and split it to words.
+We remove the stop-words and update the counts of the remaining ones.
 The stop words is taken from MySql [2].